 Finding Bibles in the National Library of Scotland

-We aim to record all our Bibles in our main catalogue, although for pre-1700 Bibles it is still sometimes necessary to check catalogue 1 on microfiche.
+Details of most of the bibles in our collections can be found using Library Search.
 The Library's holdings of books printed in Great Britain and North America before 1801 appear in the English Short Title Catalogue (ESTC).
 You can access ESTC free via the British Library website.

 - Chamberlin, William J. 'Catalogue of English Bible Translations'.New York: Greenwood Press, 1991.
 (Shelfmark: SU.37 (shelved at B.2 Bib))

 - Daniell, David.
 'The Bible in English: its History and Influence'.
 New Haven: Yale University Press, 2003.
 (H4.204.0195)

 - Darlow, T H and H F Moule.
 'Historical Catalogue of the Printed Editions of Holy Scripture in the Library of the British and Foreign Bible Society'.
 London: The Bible House, 1903-11 (SU.37 (shelved at B.2 Bib))